-Rapid Finance (formerly Rapid Advance) is an alternative lender that offers three types of short-term loans: Standard, Select, and Preferred loans.
+Rapid Finance (formerly Rapid Advance) is an alternative lender that offers short-term small business loans to grow your existing business.

 What makes Rapid Finance an easy business loan purveyor is right there in the name: they’re quick to fund.
-On average, you can receive funding in as little as two days, making this a great lender for those that need a large amount of financing quickly.
+On average, you can receive funding in as little as one day, making this a great lender for those that need a large amount of financing quickly.

 You also don’t have to put up collateral with Rapid Finance, and they offer a prepayment discount.
-Keep in mind though that you’ll have to pay back Rapid Finance with daily or weekly payments, which could put a dent in your cash flow.
+Keep in mind though that you’ll have to pay back the Rapid Finance business loan with daily, weekly, or monthly payments, which could put a dent in your cash flow.